 Borrower A: 30 years of excellent credit, $10,000 in outstanding debt, 680 credit score

 Borrower B: 1 year of perfect credit history, $250 in outstanding debt, 730 credit score

 In the above example, assuming you were the bank, who would you want to lend your money to?

 The borrower with 30 years of excellent credit history and thousands in existing debt, or the borrower with a single year on the books and very little outstanding debt?

 Personally, I think I’d go with Borrower A, who despite having a lower credit score, which may not be considered as “good,” has a greater propensity to pay me back, proven by their decades of credit usage.

 This is why credit scoring thresholds don’t work, even though they are common in the world of mortgage lending.
 Awarding borrowers for being over pre-set credit score thresholds is a fatal flaw, and one that has led to serious problems, as those who had no real history of supporting large debt loads were granted loans based on a simple three-digit score.

 So before you think you’ve got a so-called good credit score, look at what’s behind that number before assuming you’re good to go.

 The Blackjack Analogy

-Generally, a credit score of 720 and above is considered good credit, and anything higher will do little more than stroke your ego.
+Generally, FICO scores of 720 and above are considered good credit, and anything higher will do little more than stroke your ego.